 Blaschka and his son solved this problem by using intricate glass working techniques to recreate these deep sea discoveries.
 His work was considered a marvel of both the scientific and artistic worlds due to the accuracy of the replications as well as the beauty of the creations.
-Thanks to Amgueddfa Cymru these can now be viewed online in stunning detail and if that piques your interest you can read more about the Blaschka Glass exhibition in this article.
+Thanks to Amgueddfa Cymru these can now be viewed online in stunning detail and if that piques your interest you can read more about the Blaschka Glass exhibition on the AC-NMW website.

 St Fagans National Museum of History

 St Fagans National Museum of History is an award winning open air museum and one of the most popular heritage attractions in Wales.
-This unique experience was created by transporting and rebuilding over fifty historic buildings from all over Wales in the castle grounds at St Fagans.
+This unique experience was created by transporting and rebuilding over fifty historic buildings from all over Wales to be rebuilt in the castle grounds at St Fagans.

 A must see attraction is the Rhyd-y-car Terrace.
 This terrace of six houses was initially constructed in 1795 for miners and their families.
 They have been rebuilt at St Fagans and furnished to represent six Welsh households at different times in history between 1795 and 1985.

-You can read more about the Rhyd-y-car Terrace in this article but thanks to Google Expeditions you can now take a virtual tour of the terrace from your sofa!
-If you follow the Google Expedition instructions on the St Fagans website you can download the Expeditions app for free and then view these houses for yourself.
+You can read more about the Rhyd-y-car Terrace on the AC-NMW website but thanks to Google Expeditions you can now take a virtual tour of the terrace from your sofa!
+If you follow the Google Expedition instructions on the St Fagans website you can download the Expeditions app for free, and then view these houses for yourself.
 The app provides a virtual reality, first person view of the homes with helpful annotations that explain what you're looking at and really immerses you in the experience.